Tips on Applying to Accent on Design and Handmade

 - Get A Second Opinion – Find a colleague or a friend to review your application.
 Ask them to imagine they are completely unfamiliar with your work.
 After five minutes, ask them to relate their impression of your application.

-- What Not to Send – Do not send samples, slides, CD’s/DVD’s or anything that must be returned.
+- What Not to Send – Do not send USB drives/CD’s/DVD’s or any samples that must be returned

 The guidelines outlined above are presented by NY NOW as suggestions to better help you prepare your application.
 The final decisions about which applications are selected for exhibit space are made by the members of the selection committee and are based on the previously stated criteria.
 While a carefully prepared and complete packet will enhance your application for exhibit space, it does not guarantee your acceptance into the market.